This is an Active case

 Key takeaways about breast implants and cancer

-• Early detection and removal of the implants is essential for recovery.
-Women with textured implants should contact their doctors for assessment right away.
+• Those with textured implants who have experienced serious side effects should contact their doctors for assessment right away.

 Do breast implants cause cancer?

-Some types of textured breast implants may cause BIA-ALCL, a type of lymphatic cancer.
-The risk is so great that the FDA announced a Class 1 Recall Notice for all breast implants marketed under the Allergan BIOCELL brand name.
-Class 1 is the highest level of three levels of recalls.
+Some types of textured breast implants may cause breast implant-associated anaplastic large cell lymphoma (BIA-ALCL), a rare lymphatic cancer.
+The Food and Drug Administration (FDA) announced a Class 1 Recall Notice for all breast implants marketed under the Allergan BIOCELL brand name.
+Class 1 is the highest of three levels of recall.

-The symptoms of breast implants cancer or BIA-ALCL include:
+The symptoms of cancer caused by breast implants or BIA-ALCL include:

 • Enlargement, swelling or hardening of the breast